-Tom Schwartz Gives Off ‘Saved By The Bell’ Vibes In New Modeling Photos
+Tom Schwartz Gives Off 'Saved By The Bell' Vibes In New Modeling Photos

 While it is unclear what the purpose of the photoshoot was, fans know that Tom has a history as a model.
 In early seasons of Vanderpump Rules, he was seen going to modeling jobs.

-In an interview with Bravo’s The Daily Dish,he even credited pals Tom Sandoval and Jax Taylor for helping to start his career as a model.
-He said they gave him their portfolios to look at and let him tag along with them to jobs.
+During an interview with Bravo's The Daily Dish, he credited pals Tom Sandoval and Jax Taylor for helping to start his career as a model.
+He said they gave him their portfolios to look at and let him tag along with them on jobs.

 "Jax and Tom would let me crash their castings, which is a very common thing to do depending on who the client is and how big of a job," he said.